rikyoz/bit7z/README.md

 vcpkg install bit7z
 ```

-Then, you add bit7z as a dependency in your project's CMakeLists.txt:
+Then, you add bit7z as a dependency in your project's `CMakeLists.txt`:

 ```cmake
 find_package(unofficial-bit7z CONFIG REQUIRED)